Shurlow/yeomalt/README.md

-# yeomalt
+# Yeomalt
-Yemoalt website
+Yemoalt Design website at yeomaltdesign.com

-## Contributing
-- Place Instagram and Contentful credentials in a config file
-- Deployed with surge
+Deployed with surge